ScanLab-ossi/DynamicRandomGraphs/README.md

 }
 ```

-And the generator make a graph from every combination of parameters in the lists.
+The generator makes a graph from every combination of parameters in the lists.
 From the example above, the generator
 creates 24 different networks.

 # License
+Distributed under the MIT License.
+See `LICENSE` for more information.

 # Roadmap

+See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and
+known issues).

+In general, we would like to extend the model for better control on the parameters on the time-line and on the
+degrees distribution and communities parameters as well.

 ## Related works